Barreto-Bruno/ETL_balanco_comercial/README.md

 ## Installation

-1. Make sure you have Python 3.8 installed correctly on your system
+1. Make sure you have Python 3.8 installed correctly on your system.
 2. Install the required libraries by running the following command in the terminal:

    ```shell